jaruserickson/naruto-cv/README.md

      - Each of these characters had some false positives, for example, naruto would get recognized as `minato_namikaze` on occasion, and kakashi would be recognized as the body of some ninjas.
    - Characters which showed up in some ambiguous cases were: `might_guy`:: generic face, `yamato`:: generic face, `shino_aburame`:: hidden face, `konan`:: generic girl face.
  - I believe the next step should be expanding the dataset, then trying other networks.
- - I'm going to also write a different script to run the object detector, and rather than simply output frame by frame, process the video and output that (with sound! (hopefully))
+ - I'm going to also write a different script to run the object detector, and rather than simply output frame by frame, process the video and output that (with sound!)
+   - To properly get sound processing working, i'm using [FFmpeg](https://github.com/FFmpeg/FFmpeg) to detatch the audio from the YouTube video and attach it to the processed video.

+**Improvements**
+ - Now this works - but it's not perfect.
+I'd like to implement OpenCV's tracking alongside the detection, and that's where a new problem arises
+   - I'm going to run the detector every X frames, experimenting with what works best.
+I'll update the OpenCV tracker with new boxes when the detector is run.
+So the process for generating a video will be:
+    1. Detect every X frames, replace tracking boxes
+    2. Track for the next frames until detector is run
+ - After adding tracking we get much better results!!
+A large number of the faces are correct, with about 70% label acurracy.
+   - Detecting every 5 frames yields some decent results, although the detector will remove the boxes incorrectly on occasion.
+   - For production purposes, I'm going to detect every 2 frames.
+This doubles the FPS while still retaining some detection strength

+ - The other options now are a) try another more modern neural net, and b) try modifying the data (which I'm going to go with first)
+   - There's a couple characters previously noted that have large fail rates, that being: `shino_aburame`, `pain`, and `neji_hyuuga`.
+I'm going to retain `neji_hyuuga` since I think there's enough data of him such that I can improve his detection, but I'm going to remove the other two.

 #### Village Symbol Recognition
  - Not started.
 #### Main Application